Edgardo Angara: Agriculture Secretary (1999−2001)

 In 1999, Angara was appointed Secretary of Agriculture by Estrada.
 During his term as secretary (1999–2001), he had the opportunity to implement his own creation, AFMA.
 He oversaw an improvement of food production programs and support services that led to a bigger harvest of rice, a development that underscored the drive to attain food security.
 Overall, the agricultural sector saw a growth rate of 3.6 percent a year since 2000, compared with a 1.2 percent growth over the past two decades.

 Executive Secretary (2001)

-On January 6, 2001, as Estrada's presidency was crippled by an impeachment trial and widespread allegations of corruption, Angara was appointed Executive Secretary following the resignation of Ronaldo Zamora, who was running for Congress.
+On January 6, 2001, as Estrada's presidency was crippled by an impeachment trial and widespread allegations of corruption, Angara was appointed Executive Secretary following the resignation of Ronaldo Zamora, who resigned to run for Congress.
 He only served for 14 days, as Estrada was toppled by the EDSA II Revolution on January 20.
 Angara remained loyal to Estrada until the end of his presidency, though he later asserted that his support for Estrada was contingent on the latter's undertaking to pass reforms.